 These easy lemon blueberry muffins featuring protein-packed Greek yogurt are my ode to spring and summer!
 They’re bright and punchy, zesty and soft, moist and tender, and bursting with pops of blueberry in every bite.
 It’s a flavor explosion that puts those Starbucks blueberry yogurt muffins to shame.
 Far less sugar too!

 If you follow me on Instagram, you saw that I had to test these squishy little muffins many times to get them just right.
-The perfect texture/flavor combination kept eluding me because I didn’t want the muffins to be heavy or dense so I added liquid, but then they had too much liquid and overflowed their cups.
+The perfect texture/flavor combination kept eluding me; I didn’t want the muffins to be heavy or dense, so I added liquid, but then they had too much liquid and overflowed their cups.
 See this video for a behind the scenes look at one of my recipe test fails.

 I really struggled with the ratios in this recipe, and tinkered with it no less than 10 times over the course of a year and a half …until I created what I think is the best lemon blueberry muffin recipe out there!
-I have NAILED the fluffy texture — it turns out baking powder AND baking soda are needed, because the baking soda (a base) reacts with acidic lemon juice and yogurt to help create the rise.
+I have NAILED the fluffy texture — it turns out baking powder AND baking soda are needed, because the baking soda (a base) reacts with acidic lemon juice and yogurt to help create the rise and crispy browned tops.
 When I used baking powder only, the muffins were dense and didn’t rise as much.
 Baking science is the best science!

 You’ll love this simple lemon blueberry muffin recipe because: